 - Step number one - make a list of the items you intend to sell.
-I can't count the number of times we have been contacted by someone with a Beanie Baby collection to sell, only to discover they don't even have a good list of their items.
+I can't count the number of times we have been contacted by someone with a Beanie Baby collection to sell, only to discover they don't even have a detailed list of their items.

 - Check eBay.com to see what price similar items have sold for recently.
 Look at prices that have been "paid,"